 Gas and electricity tariffs can be tricky to decipher.
 Most homeowners will usually stick to the existing supplier and “standard” tariff when they move house and cross “energy” off the to-do list.
 Sorted, right?
 Well, maybe not.
-Our guide to gas and electricity tariffs will break down and show you what other tariff options are out there.
+Our guide to gas and electricity tariffs breaks down and show you what tariff options are out there.

 Energy tariffs explained

 An energy tariff is simply how an energy provider charges you for your gas and electricity.
 It could also be described as an energy plan or package, similar to how mobile phone networks divide their services.
 There are many kinds of energy tariffs on the market, usually under different snazzy names; however, the most common types are fixed rate and variable tariffs.

 Best energy tariffs

 Choosing a tariff for your household can come down to several factors including simplicity, price, energy use or the type of meters your property supports.
 Have a read below and find a match for your home.

 Fixed rate tariffs (or fixed rate plans) can be a little tricky to understand.
 The part of the tariff that’s “fixed” is the cost per unit of gas and electricity, not your final bill.
 If unit prices go up or down, your price for each unit of energy consumed will stay the same.
 How many units you use, and therefore the price of your bill, depends on you.
 Fixed rate tariffs usually last for 12 to 18 months with an exit fee applicable if you leave the contract before the period is up.
 Get more information on fixed energy tariffs here.